fairfin/fairfin-website/program.md

 - Make events more accessible to international students
 - Measures
 	- Let events be organized by intercultural teams
-	- Lay focus on english language
+	- Shift focus towards bilangual or english events

 ##### Workshops and talks

+- Measures
-- Help organizing more workshops
+	- Help students with the organizational side of workshops and talks
+	- implement a truly regular workshop/talk series

 ###### Changing the focus of events

+- parties etc are super important for the cultural life of the faculty
+- there's no need at all for FaRaFIN micro-managing these parties
+- there's no need to appoint event managers from the memebers of FaRaFIN

 #### Internal structure of FaRaFIN

 ##### Improved culture

-- Openness
+- more openness towards new people and ideas
-- Better culture
+- better, more productive culture

 ##### More transparency